decidim-ice/decidim-module-decidim_awesome/docs/tweaks/ui-theming-navigation.md

 **Validation:** Cookie names cannot contain spaces or special characters.
 Invalid names will show error: "Name format is invalid.
 Only letters, numbers, underscores and hyphens are allowed."

-**Edit restrictions:** Items in default mandatory categories (typically "essential") are protected from editing and deletion to preserve core functionality.
-Items in default non-mandatory categories (e.g., analytics, preferences) and all custom categories (regardless of mandatory flag) can be fully edited or deleted.
+**Edit restrictions:** Items in default mandatory categories (typically "essential") are protected from deletion to preserve core functionality.
+Items in default categories (e.g., analytics, preferences) can be edited or restart to default and all custom categories (regardless of mandatory flag) can be fully edited or deleted.

 **Contributing new preset services:**
 - Add the preset group and items to `app/controllers/concerns/decidim/decidim_awesome/admin/has_cookie_items_presets.rb` under `COOKIE_ITEM_PRESETS`.